Norm Cox (designer): Awards and patents

 Norm Cox is named as inventor on 29 invention and design patents relating to UI design for his clients through his personal consulting firm, Cox & Hall.
 He has also received numerous design awards, including the Xerox Opie award, IBM's Thomas J. Watson Design Excellence Award, the Lifetime Achievement Award in Design Thinking from the Dallas chapter of the Usability Professionals Association, and numerous industry awards for traditional graphic design.

+Popular culture

+In 2024, Cox appeared as himself in a Finnish mockumentary about the invention of the hamburger icon, which purports to investigate whether the icon is specifically based on a Big Mac.